-For example, if every 5 minutes an alert is sent on low disk space on one drive, the frequency of the alerting can be irritating, as it will fill your mailbox with alerts.
-In that case, set it to send just one threshold alert: "Low disk space on Fred drive C", and then it will be quiet until the disk space problem is fixed.
-Once fixed, it will send out one alert: "Disk space on Fred drive C has recovered".
+For example, if every 5 minutes an alert is sent on low disk space on one drive, the frequency of the alerting can fill your mailbox with alerts.
+In that case, set it to send just the Low disk space on Fred drive C alert and then it will be silent until the disk space problem is fixed.
+Once fixed, it will send out the Disk space on Fred drive C has recovered alert.

-Note: There are also many other alerts you can set up for different conditions and events, available to you when you start to navigate the sections.
-You can do a filter on the word alerts to quickly get to the sections for setting Network alerts, Risk alerts, Server Alerts, and VoIP alerts.
-Here is a filter on the word alerts:
+Note: There are also many other alerts to set up for different conditions and events, available to you when you start to navigate the sections.
+Create a filter on the word alerts to quickly get to the sections for setting Network alerts, Risk alerts, Server alerts, and VoIP alerts.
+The screenshot below displays an example of the alerts filter.